yellowmessenger/documentation/docs/cookbooks/voice-as-channel/nuances/botbuilderintro.md

 ---
-title: Introduction to voice bot builder - voice nodes & global and node level voice options sidebar_label : Global & Node level options
+title: Introduction to voice bot builder - voice nodes & global and node level voice options sidebar_label : Global & node level options
 ---

 In the yellow cloud platform, voice can be configured with **quick settings** and **reusable nodes** to ensure that the bot development is much faster and error-free.